MinhVanChoi/MinhVanChoi/README.md

 ## 🚀 A bit about me:

 - 🔭 Current project: MeeJob
+- 💼 Currently working as an AI Engineer Intern at FPT Software
+- 🧪 Also researching: PLC systems for detecting and picking defective products
+- ⚡ Fun fact: Korean, but I rarely speak Korean
 - 📫 Contact me: choiminhvan@gmail.com
-- ⚡ Fun fact: Korean but rarely speak Korean

 ## 🛠️ Languages, Technologies & Tools I’ve used: